jjruedam/customer_service_chatbot/README.md

 1. No LLM node is interactive - it must have a Code child to send system messages
 2. Use `user_message` and `system_message` variables for chatting interactions
 3. LLM_Node class has a fixed `self.sys_prompt` to guide chat behavior, leveraging OpenAI API cache for reduced latency and consumption
+4. All OpenAI API calls include chat history by default

 #### Code Nodes
 ```python